CentaurusInfra/fornax/docs/setup-guide/vm_setup.md

-#	Virtual Machine Setup and Configuration
+#	Create, Setup and Configuration Virtual Machine

 ## Abstract
-The purpose of this document is to how to setup and configuration Virtual Machine, and describe the each step to create virtual machine, setup the port number.
+The purpose of this document is how to create, setup and configuration virtual machine, and describe the each step to create virtual machine, setup the port number.
-1. Virtual Machine Setup (create Cloud core  and Edge core virutal machine, and setup port),
+1. Instruction for create virtual machine (create virtual machine A as cloud core, create virtual machine B and C as edge core).

 ## 1.1.
-Virtual Machine Setup and Configuration (We use AWS for example)
+Create Virtual Machine, and Setup and Configuration (We use AWS for example)
 -	Ubuntu 18.04, one for cloud-core, two for edge-core.
 -	Open the port of 10000 and 10002 in the security group of the cloud-core machine and edge-core machine
--	**Setup virtual machine from brand new instance.
+-	**Create virtual machine from brand new instance.
 See 1.1.1**
--	**Setup virtual machine from exit instance.
+-	**Create virtual machine from exit instance.
 See 1.1.2**

-### 1.1.1 SETUP CLOUD CORE VIRTUAL MACHINE FROM BRAND NEW INSTANCE
+### 1.1.1 Create Clore Core Virtual Machine A From Brand New Instance
 - Select instance launch from the right up corner
 <img src="images/EC2_01_chooseami_01.png"
      width="98%"